Skip to Content

 From there, she went to UNC Asheville.

-Her sophomore season ended with her being injured.
+Her sophomore season ended in injury.

-Bitz’s had a hip impingement, and she also sustained a labrum injury.
+Bitz had a hip impingement, and she also sustained a labrum injury.
 She had a similar set back, dating back to her freshman year of high school.

 “I began having hip pain during the spring season of my sophomore year at UNC Asheville.
 I originally thought it was fatigue, but I wanted to go see my doctor to verify,” Bitz said.
 “He informed me that the impingement had grown back, and that I would need another surgery to repair it.”